 - ¼ tsp. almond extract (I used Frontier almond flavor)

-- Transfer the meal from the blender to a bowl and set aside.
+- Transfer the meal from the food processor to a bowl and set aside.

-- For chopping the wet ingredients and for blending them with the dry, I recommend a food processor, not a blender.
-The mixture is too thick and wet for my Vitamix to handle.
-Process the apricots first since they are the hardest to chop.
+- Process the apricots first since they are the hardest to chop.
 Then add the dates, almond extract and the dry ingredients and process until the mixture coheres.

 - Using a Cuisinart, the final product will be moist, shiny, and fairly homogenized though the chia seeds will not have blended.